 The fifth-generation Ecobee SmartThermostat has everything we liked about its predecessor, the Ecobee4, such as Alexa built in, a slick touchscreen interface and a remote sensor that helps ensure all the rooms of your house are getting heated or cooled properly.
 But the newest version has a better speaker so you can actually use it to play music, all of Alexa's features (including Drop-In and messaging), and Spotify integration.
 The remote sensor has a longer battery life and better range, too.

 Read our full Ecobee SmartThermostat review.

 Philips Hue White starter kit includes two bulbs and a hub to connect them to other smart home devices.
 While you can't change these bulbs' colors, you can adjust their brightness (up to 800 lumens), and add up to 50 to a single hub.
 Philips' bulbs also work with a wide range of smart home systems, including Alexa, Apple HomeKit, IFTTT, Google Home, and Nest.
 In fact, there's all sorts of things you can do with Philips Hue bulbs, check out these 9 things you never knew you could do with smart lights.

-Philips also has an app, Philips Hue Sync, which lets users synchronize their smart bulbs with multimedia content on their Mac or Windows PC.
+Philips Hue lights also have an app, Philips Hue Sync, which lets users synchronize their smart bulbs with multimedia content on their Mac or Windows PC.
 For example, you can set your lights to flash and change color in time with music, video and movies being played on your computer.
 Users can also modify the color schemes and themes to suit their tastes.
 For $30 more, you can upgrade your starter kit to include 4 bulbs instead of 2.